-Equity Long/Short Hedge Funds - The fair value of the investments in hedge funds are determined using the NAV per share of the investments.
-There are ten hedge funds which are invested in through a platform that allows qualified investors to invest in a custom portfolio of individual global long and short equity positions.
+Equity Long/Short Hedge Funds - The fair value of the investments in hedge funds is determined using the NAV per share of the investments.
+There are nine hedge funds which are invested in through a platform that allows qualified investors to invest in a custom portfolio of individual global long and short equity positions.
 The Trust selected the underlying hedge funds from a list of available funds under advisement of the investment consultant.
-Each hedge fund manager may invest in various strategies and have full authority to vary net exposure.
-As of June 30, 2022, none of the funds were subject to lockup restrictions.
-For five of the funds, after the initial redemption restrictions redemptions are available on monthly, quarterly, or semi-annual basis with a notice required ranging from 35 to 65 days.
-The other five funds have quarterly redemption periods with a notice required ranging from 50 to 97 days.
+Each hedge fund manager may invest in various strategies and has full authority to vary net exposure to the equity market.
+As of June 30, 2024, approximately 12.85% of the hedge fund investments could not be redeemed due to lockup restrictions.
+For one of the funds, after the initial redemption restrictions, redemptions are available on a monthly basis with notice required at 35 days.
+The remaining eight funds have quarterly redemption periods with notice required ranging from 50 to 97 days.